Illus: Usurpation of Leontius and death of Illus

 Illus, with his friend Pamprepius, now retired from court.
-He went first to Nicaea, and then, on pretence of change of air to cure his wound, to the East, where he was made general of all the armies with the power of appointing the provincial officers.
+He went first to Nicaea and then, on pretence of change of air to cure his wound, to the East, where he was made general of all the armies with the power of appointing the provincial officers.
 Marsus, an Isaurian officer of some repute, who had first introduced Pamprepius to Illus, and the patrician Leontius, another well-known officer of Syrian origin, either accompanied him or joined him in the East.
 Illus's brother Trocundes probably also joined them.
 Having traversed Asia Minor, they raised the standard of revolt in 483 or 484.
 Illus declared Leontius emperor, defeated the army of Zeno near Antioch, and, having drawn over the Isaurians to his party and captured Papurius, released Verina, and induced her to crown Leontius at Tarsus and send a circular letter to the imperial officers at Antioch, Egypt, and the East by which they were prevailed upon to join Illus.
-This important service did not, however, prevent Illus from sending Verina back to Papurius, where she soon after closed her restless life.
+This important service did not prevent Illus from sending Verina back to Papurius, where she soon after closed her restless life.

 In 485 Zeno sent a fresh army against the rebels, which was said to have consisted of Macedonians and Scythians (Tillemont speculates, not unreasonably, that these were Ostrogoths) under John the Hunchback, or, more probably, John the Scythian, and Theodoric the Amal, who was at this time consul.
 John defeated the rebels near Seleucia (which town of that name is not clear, perhaps the Isaurian Seleucia) and drove them into the fort of Papurius where he blockaded them.
 From this difficulty, Trocundes attempted to escape and gather forces for their relief, but was taken by the besiegers and put to death.
 Illus and Leontius were ignorant of his fate, and, encouraged by Pamprepius who gave them assurances of Trocundes's return and of ultimate victory, held out with great tenacity for over three years.
 In the fourth year, the death of Trocundes was discovered, and Illus, enraged at the deceit practised on him by Pamprepius, put him to death.
 The fort was soon after taken by the treachery of Trocundes's brother-in-law, who had been sent for the purpose from Constantinople by Zeno, and Illus and Leontius were beheaded (488) and their heads sent to the emperor.

-Tillemont and Le Beau regard the revolt of Illus as an attempt to re-establish paganism, but for this view there seems no foundation.
-We do not know that Illus was a pagan, though Pamprepius was; it is more likely that Illus was a man of no fixed religious principles, and that his revolt originated either in ambition, or in a conviction that his only prospect of safety from the intrigues of his enemies and the suspicions of Zeno was the deposition of the emperor.
-It is remarkable that Edward Gibbon does not mention the name of Illus, and scarcely notices his revolt.
+Tillemont and Le Beau regard the revolt of Illus as an attempt to re-establish paganism, but for this view, there seems no foundation.
+It is not known if Illus was a pagan although Pamprepius was; it is more likely that Illus was a man of no fixed religious principles and that his revolt originated either in ambition or in a conviction that his only prospect of safety from the intrigues of his enemies and the suspicions of Zeno was the deposition of the emperor.
+It is remarkable that Edward Gibbon does not mention the name of Illus and scarcely notices his revolt.